 content For Search Engines:

 It's one thing to write content purely for human readers.
 It's another to write content for search engines.
 You cannot neglect either.
-Search engines have gotten scary good at identifying content purely created to fool or trick search engines.
+Search engines have gotten really good at identifying content purely created to fool search engines.
 There was a time when unscrupulous marketers could simply stuff their pages full of keywords and rank highly in search results.

-This sort of behavior results in content that is written for machines to be read, rather than that of humans.
-Naturally, the human readers doing the searching and reading were not thrilled about this sort of experience which leads to high bounce rates which happens to be a negative Google ranking factor.
+This sort of behavior results in a poor experience for the reader which leads to high bounce rates which happens to be a negative Google ranking factor.

 These are all things that a search engine's algorithm will be taking into account when deciding to rank your page for a particular keyword.